CHIKAMATSU TOKUZÔ

 1st lunar month of 1793: premiere at the Naka no Shibai of the ni-no-kawari drama "Keisei Yanagi Zakura", the first yanagisawa-sôdômono in Kabuki history, written by Tatsuoka Mansaku and Tokusô [more details].

-1st lunar month ~ 3rd lunar month of 1794: premiere of Tatsuoka Mansaku's drama "Keisei Haru no Tori", which is famous for its "Umagiri" scene and is produced by the zamoto Asao Okujirô I in Ôsaka at the Kado no Shibai [more details].
+1st lunar month ~ 3rd lunar month of 1794: premiere of Tatsuoka Mansaku's drama "Keisei Haru no Tori", which was famous for its "Umagiri" scene and was produced by the zamoto Asao Okujirô I in Ôsaka at the Kado no Shibai [more details].
 Tokusô and Nagawa Shimesuke I work with Tatsuoka Mansaku on this drama.

 11th lunar month of 1794: Tokusô worked in Ôsaka at the Kado no Shibai, along with Tatsuoka Mansaku and Morita Monkyô, on the kaomise drama "Tatematsuru Chibako no Tamamono".